PhilLAL/waltz-docs/docs/user_guide.md

 ## Main view

 ### Dashboard tab
-Same as Device monitor, except that attributes can be added here manually from different devices.
+It has the same purpose as Device monitor, except that attributes can be added here manually from different devices.
-You can add any attributes from any devices to the Dashboard using context menu on the corresponding attributes.
+You can add any attributes from any devices to the Dashboard using context menu on the corresponding attributes in Device widget.

 _Exercise_:
 ```